 wp_unique_id()

-Gets unique ID.
+Gets a unique identifier.

 No Hooks.

-.
+String.
 Unique ID.

 Usage